Quick Guide to the Fountains of Versailles (and Versailles Fountain Shows)

 Dates:

 TIP: Transportation in Versailles after the Fountains Night Show is complicated.
-The last RER train to Paris runs until about midnight, a connection which is doable but very tight, especially because everybody waits until the end of the Grand Finale to leave the grounds.
+The last RER train to Paris runs until about midnight, a connection which is doable but very tight, especially because everybody waits until the end of the show (Grand Finale) to leave the grounds.
 Avoid the hassle of running to catch the last (and hyper-crowded) train by booking a private transfer from Versailles to your hotel in Paris with Welcome Pickups.
 You can also decide to spend the night in one of the hotels near Château de Versailles and use the second day for exploring the city or a bike ride + picnic in the park.

 Versailles Fountains Schedule

-When are the Fountains on at Versailles?
-It is important to understand that the Fountains are not running all day during the Versailles Fountain Shows; there’s a Versailles Fountains schedule you should get familiar with, especially if you also want to visit the Palace and Trianons.
-Before leaving for Versailles, study the Versailles Fountains schedule and Versailles Fountain Show times, and plan your Versailles itinerary accordingly.
+When are the fountains on at Versailles?
+During the Versailles Fountain Shows, it is important to understand that the fountains are not running all day.
+There’s a Versailles Fountains schedule you should get familiar with, especially if you also want to visit the Château and Trianons.

-The Mirror Pool: from 10 am to 7 pm, 7 minutes every 10 minutes
+The Mirror Basin: from 10 a.m. to 7 p.m.*, 7 minutes every 10 minutes

 Versailles Fountains Map